oracle-livelabs/developer/python-and-database-scripting/lab-2-env-setup/env-setup-greenbutton.md

 </copy>
 ````

-3. In Code Editor, review *db\_config.py* (thin mode), and *db\_config.sql* files in the samples/tutorial and samples/tutorial/sql directories respectively.
+3. In Code Editor, review *db\_config.py* (thin mode), in the samples/tutorial directory.
-These files are included in other Python and SQL files for setting up the database connection.
+This file is used by other Python files for setting up the database connection.

-Review *db\_config.py* in Code Editor:

 ````
 <copy>